lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 }
 ```

+## TPM-Bound Geolocation

+To provide the **highest possible assurance** for location claims, the system should adopt a binding mechanism where the **TPM Attestation Key (AK) cryptographically signs the geolocation evidence**, rather than relying solely on the Identity Provider's (IDP) signature.
+This approach, often called **TPM-Bound Geolocation**, involves the client's TPM hashing the raw location data (coordinates, Nonce, and time) and sealing the hash into a **Platform Configuration Register (PCR)**.
+The resulting **TPM Quote** is then verifiable by the Service Provider (SP), who can compare the attested PCR value against a hash of the expected location data.
+This process ensures **non-repudiation** and **tamper-evidence**, proving that the location data was present and attested by a genuine, uncompromised hardware root-of-trust **at the time of the integrity check**.

 ## Revocation Mechanisms for Identity Claims

 All high-assurance identity models must explicitly address failure scenarios.
 When a device's TPM is compromised, when the host is compromised, when workload keys are retired, or when any identity claim becomes invalid, revocation mechanisms are critical to prevent unauthorized access.